ambujtewari/rtg/README.md

 - Daniel Zhang graduates and starts a new job at Facebook, July 2019
 - Jack Goetz starts a summer internship at Facebook, May 2019
+- Zhiyuan (Julian) Lu successfully defends his PhD thesis.
+He will be joining the National Center for Toxicological Research, May 2019
 - Caleb Ki and Drew Yarger win prestigious NSF Graduate Research Fellowships, April 2019

 ## Trainees